denisdefreyne/black-and-white/README.md

     2. [DONE] Destroy off-screen bullets
 5. [DONE] Limit ship movement
 6. [DONE] Enemies moving in from both directions
-7. Collision detection and collision handling
+7. [DONE] Collision detection and collision handling
+8. Animate
-8. Checking when enemies reach the other side
+9. Checking when enemies reach the other side

 Winning: